Singularity Jobs

 in an interactive mode by calling a shell, or you can run singularity

-in a non-interactive mode and just pass it a script.
+in a non-interactive mode and just pass it a script/program to run.

 is used for interactive, while sbatch